2019 Pacific hurricane season: Hurricane Lorena

 A large tropical wave departed Africa on September 4 and entered the East Pacific by September 16.
 The disturbance quickly organized upon emerging over water, and it became Tropical Storm Lorena at 06:00 UTC on September 17 while moving northwest.
 Lorena became a hurricane on September 19 while passing very close to the coastline of Jalisco and made landfall near Chatmela-Cuixmala with winds of 75 mph six hours later.
 Lorena weakened as it emerged back offshore, but it became a hurricane a second time and reached peak winds of 85 mph late on September 20 as an eye appeared on satellite.
 The storm struck Baja California Sur near La Ventana at a slightly reduced strength at 03:00 UTC on September 21.
 Lorena weakened thereafter as it curved north, degenerating to a remnant low as it reached the coastline of mainland Mexico around 12:00 UTC on September 22 and dissipating six hours later.

 Tropical Storm Mario

 A tropical wave, the same that spawned Tropical Storm Gabrielle in the Atlantic, left Africa on August 30 and progressed into the eastern Pacific on September 13.
 The wave led to the formation of a tropical depression around 12:00 UTC on September 17 and Tropical Storm Mario twelve hours later.
 Although Mario was located in close proximity to strengthening Tropical Storm Lorena and experienced shear from that storm's outflow, it still intensified to a peak of 70 mph late on September 18 while weaving its way north across the Pacific.
 Shortly thereafter, upper-level winds increased further and caused a weakening trend that caused the system to degenerate to a remnant low by 00:00 UTC on September 23.
-The low moved parallel to the Baja California Sur before turning east and dissipating just west of the landmass late on September 24.
+The low moved parallel to Baja California Sur before turning east and dissipating just west of the state late on September 24.